Revolution-Populi/revpop-web3portal/app/help/en/index.md

 This help section gives a brief overview and describes the most basic concepts of this application.

+The RVP token used in this Test Net is purely for test purposes, and is not the token that will be used in Main Net.

 ## Introduction
  * [Wallet](introduction/wallets.md)
  * [Backups](introduction/backups.md)